nguyenhoangloc2208/BeruMemorix/README.md

 User: "store memory: Remember that I prefer TypeScript over JavaScript for new projects"
 AI: *Uses BeruMemorix to store this preference*

-User: "What are my coding preferences?"
+User: "search memory about TypeScrpt preferences"  # Note the typo
-AI: *Searches BeruMemorix and finds the stored preference*
+AI: *Finds the stored preference using fuzzy search*
 ```

 ## 🐛 Troubleshooting